 How would you use a touch screen mobile device if you couldn’t use your hands to touch the device?
 With support from Google.org, the Neil Squire Society will release the LipSync, a mouth controlled input device, which will enable people with little or no hand movement to operate a touchscreen device.

-The Lipsync is a mouth operated joystick that allows a person to control a computer cursor with a minimum of head and neck movement.
+The Lipsync is a mouth operated joystick that allows a person to control a computer cursor with a minimal head and neck movement.
 All the electronics are housed in the ‘head’ of the device so there are no additional control boxes, making the LipSync a good candidate for portable, wheelchair-mounted applications.
 The mouthpiece is attached to a precision miniature joystick sensor that requires only a very slight pressure on the shaft in order to move a cursor on the screen.
 The mouthpiece is hollow and allows a person to perform left and right mouse button clicks by alternatively puffing or sipping into the tube.